sabarrett/sabarrett.github.io/content/post/2024-11-19-pokemon-hms-an-autopsy.md

 ---

 Just kidding!
 HMs caused some serious problems, and fans' complaints about HMs grew steadily louder over time.
-By looking at how HMs changed over time, it's evident that Game Freak either capitulated to or agreed with the fans.
+If we look at how HMs changed over time, it's evident that Game Freak either capitulated to or agreed with the fans.
 At first, new HMs were being added every generation, but the compounding problems had clearly reached a